 7. Allow to completely dry then twist on the lid!

-I decided to use Lavender Oil because I love the scent and it has many health benefits for me, but you can use any pure essential oil you like, and can even mix them!
-Just remember to always keep the beeswax and jojoba oil ratio 1:1 incase you want to make smaller or larger amounts.
-This was a very simple and quick process, and the smell actually lasts quite long as long as nothing (like clothes) rub against it.
-It is easily applied by rubbing your finger in it and placing it wherever you want the perfume to stand out.
-I love how I can just bring this little container anywhere and I can also just smell it for an instant calm.
+I made sure to buy my beeswax at my local Farmer’s Market, supporting a local business and cutting down on the carbon footprint of the product itself is important!
+I decided to use lavender essential oil, but you can use any pure essential oil you like and can even mix them!
+Just remember to always keep the beeswax and jojoba oil ratio 1:1 for if you want to make larger or smaller batches.
+This was a very simple and quick process, and the smell actually lasts quite long, as long as nothing (like clothes) rub against where you apply it.
+It is easily applied by rubbing your finger into the solid perfume and placing it wherever you want.
+I love how I can bring this little container anywhere and I can also just smell it for an instant calm.
 Highly recommend you all to try this!
 It is fun to create a unique scent for yourself!
+Better yet, buy the ingredients in bulk and make this with your friends!

 If you have a lot of earrings and are scrambling to find a matching pair in the mornings, I know exactly how you feel.
 I have accumulated quite a few earrings and I have come up with a simple organizational solution – and if you ever decide that you want to change up your organization, then this can be recycled!